lateralblast/guige/README.md

 I wrote this as I didn't want to have to fire up Cubic or a similar GUI tool to create an ISO.
 I wanted to be able to automate the process.

-By default this script creates a DHCP based install ISO with two additonal install options:
+By default this script creates a DHCP based install ISO with four additonal install options:
 - ZFS based install to the first non USB drive available using the first network device with link
+- ZFS LVM based install to the first non USB drive available using the first network device with link (work in progress)
+- LVM based install to the first non USB drive available using the first network device with link (EXT4 root filesystem)
+- LVM based install to the first non USB drive available using the first network device with link (XFS root filesystem)
-- LVM based install to the first non USB drive available using the first network device with link
+- LVM based install to the first non USB drive available using the first network device with link (BTRFS root filesystem)

 This can be customised as per examples section to use a custom drive, network device, and many other options (e.g. username and password)